fubicales2016/fogbowcloud.org/content/pages/install-configure-reverse-tunnel.md

 # The HTTP service handles request to create and get tunneled ports.
 http_port=2223

 # The reverse tunnel service employs multiple tunnel servers to balance the service load.
-The service allocates one port to each server.
-This property defines the range of servers' ports, thus the number of servers.
+# The service allocates one port to each server.
+# The tunnel_port_range property defines the range of servers' ports, thus the number of servers.
 tunnel_port_range=2224:4224

 # Number of ssh ports to be allocated in each server.